Moon set, sunrise, chinook arch

 Under a Chinook arch, the challenge isn’t simply cloud cover, but distance and airflow.
 While that can reduce sharpness at long focal lengths late in the event, it also creates incredible drama and sky geometry that makes wider shots compelling.

 Once we understand that balance, we can use it rather than fight it.
+Before we go, check out the atmosphere in these three images.
+While we can hope for th best, we should expect nature to do it’s thing.

 Before you go…avoid frost and dew on your lens